Seychelles

 Seychelles (Note: Treated as singular or plural.
-The presence of the definite article ("the Seychelles") also varies.) (/seɪˈʃɛl(z)/, /ˈseɪʃɛl(z)/; /fr/ or /fr/), officially the Republic of Seychelles (République des Seychelles; Seychellois Creole: Repiblik Sesel), is an island country and archipelagic state consisting of 115 islands in the Indian Ocean.
+The presence of the definite article ("the Seychelles") also varies.) (/seɪˈʃɛl(z)/, /ˈseɪʃɛl(z)/; /fr/ or /fr/), officially the Republic of Seychelles (République des Seychelles; Seychellois Creole: Repiblik Sesel), is an archipelagic country consisting of 115 islands in the Indian Ocean.
 Its capital and largest city, Victoria, is 1500 km east of mainland Africa.
 Nearby island countries and territories include the Maldives, Comoros, Madagascar, Mauritius, and the French overseas departments of Mayotte and Réunion to the south; and the Chagos Archipelago to the east.

 Seychelles is the smallest country in Africa as well as the least populated sovereign African country, with an estimated population of 100,600 in 2022.

-Seychelles was uninhabited prior to being encountered by Europeans in the 16th century.
+The Seychelles archipelago was uninhabited prior to sustained external contact.
+Although Arab and Swahili sailors likely knew of the islands earlier through Indian Ocean trade routes, there is no evidence of permanent settlement before European involvement.
+The islands were first recorded by Europeans in the 16th century, but were not settled until the 18th century, when France formally claimed them.
+During the period of French colonization, enslaved Africans were brought to the islands for plantation labor; many had already been captured and enslaved through existing African-Arab slave trade or Indian Ocean slave trade.

 It faced competing French and British interests until it came under full British control in the early 19th century.
-Since proclaiming independence from the United Kingdom in 1976, it has developed from a largely agricultural society to a market-based diversified economy, characterised by service, public sector, and tourism activities.
+After Britain assumed control in the early 19th century, slavery was abolished and later replaced in part by indentured laborers from India.
+Since proclaiming independence from the United Kingdom in 1976, it has developed from a largely agricultural society to a market-based diversified economy, characterized by service, public sector, and tourism activities.
 From 1976 to 2015, nominal GDP grew nearly 700%, and purchasing power parity nearly 1600%.
 Since the late 2010s, the government has taken steps to encourage foreign investment.

 As of the early 21st century, Seychelles has the highest nominal per capita GDP and the highest Human Development Index ranking of any African country.
-According to the 2024 V-Dem Democracy indices, Seychelles is the 43rd-ranked electoral democracy worldwide, the 1st-ranked liberal democracy in Africa, and the 2nd-ranked electoral democracy in the continent.
+According to the 2024 V-Dem Democracy indices, Seychelles is the 43rd-ranked electoral democracy worldwide, the 1st-ranked liberal democracy in Africa, and the 2nd-ranked electoral democracy on the continent.
 Seychellois culture and society is an eclectic mix of French, British, Indian and African influences, with infusions of Chinese elements.
 The country is a member of the United Nations, the African Union, the Southern African Development Community, and the Commonwealth of Nations.

 History

 The first Europeans to discover the Seychelles were the 4th Portuguese India Armada, led by Vasco da Gama.

-Seychelles was uninhabited until the 18th century when Europeans arrived with Indians and enslaved Africans.
-It remained a British colony from 1814 until its independence in 1976.
-Seychelles has never been inhabited by indigenous people, but its islanders maintain their own Creole heritage.